 Like the Powersheets, there are some helpful Prep Work pages that creator Emily Ley walks us through to help us simplify our lives, easy steps and things to ask yourself so you can figure out how to”choose what matters” when deciding what projects to take on or how your time is spent.

+I love this as my routines change quite often, I do wish they gave you quarterly routines pages.
 The weekly and daily routines pages help you develop a routine that makes sense in your current season of life.
 I rely on the routine I’ve figured out to make sure that all the roles I’m juggling get tended to.
 When my routine changes, I can feel out of sorts until I figure out a new one.

-My weekly routines include home tasks like laundry and cleaning, days I have to take kids to soccer practice, the fun things we’ve carved into our week (like family movie night Fridays and church, dinner out and at-home date night Saturdays), and what days I cook versus eating leftovers.
+My weekly routines include home tasks like laundry and cleaning, days I have to take kids to activities, the fun things we’ve carved into our week (like family movie night Fridays and dinner out and/or at-home date night Saturdays), and what days I cook versus eating leftovers.
 I’ve done great figuring out my home and family routine, but I need to also incorporate my blog routine to make sure it all gets done.
 Simplifying blogging is one of my goals for this year and it might be the hardest because of all that has to be done to run a profitable and successful blog.

 Next we have the 30-day Simplicity Challenge which is a list of 30 tasks that are supposed to take 15 minutes or less and will help you simplify and declutter the unessential.
 Easy tasks we know we should do but forget about doing.
 I love a good checklist to help me stay focused so this one serves as a quick win action plan, you’ll feel like a load has been lifted when you get these done.